heinzl/swift-composable-navigation/README.md

 ### Tab navigation

 `TabNavigation` models state and actions of a tab-based scheme for navigating multiple child views.
 The active navigation item can be changed by setting a new item.
 Even mutations to child item can be performed (e.g. changing the tab order).
-The `TabNavigationController` listens to state changes and updates the selected view accordingly.
+The `TabNavigationViewController` listens to state changes and updates the selected view accordingly.

 Example:
 ```swift